-A solute's chromatographic peak may be characterized in many ways, two of which are shown in Figure 12.9.
-RETENTION TIME, t_r , is the time between the sample's injection and the maximum response for the solute's peak.
-Another important parameter is the BASELINE WIDTH, w, which, as shown in Figure 12.9, is determined by extending tangent lines from the inflection points on either side of the chromatographic peak through the baseline.
-Although usually we report t_r and w using units of time, we can report them using units of volume by multiplying each by the mobile phase's velocity, or in linear units by measuring distances with a ruler.
+We can characterize a chromatographic peak's properties in several ways, two of which are shown in Figure 12.9.
+Retention time, t_r , is the time between the sample's injection and the maximum response for the solute's peak.
+A chromatographic peak's baseline width, w, as shown in Figure 12.9, is determined by extending tangent lines from the inflection points on either side of the peak through the baseline.
+Although usually we report t_r and w using units of time, we can report them using units of volume by multiplying each by the mobile phase's velocity, or report them in linear units by measuring distances with a ruler.

-In addition to the peak for the solute, Figure 12.9 also shows a small peak that elutes shortly after injecting the sample into the mobile phase.
-This peak is for NONRETAINED SOLUTES.
-Because these solutes do not interact with the stationary phase, they move through the column at the same rate as the mobile phase.
-The time required to elute nonretained solutes is called the column's VOID TIME, $t{\rm m}$.
+In addition to the solute's peak, Figure 12.9 also shows a small peak that elutes shortly after the sample is injected into the mobile phase.
+This peak contains all nonretained solutes, which move through the column at the same rate as the mobile phase.
+The time required to elute the nonretained solutes is called the column's VOID TIME, $t{\rm m}$.